CliMA/Oceananigans.jl/docs/src/index.md

 ## Citing

-If you use Oceananigans.jl as part of your research, teaching, or other activities, we would be grateful if you could cite our work and mention Oceananigans.jl by name.
+If you use Oceananigans as part of your research, teaching, or other activities, we would be grateful if you could cite our work and mention Oceananigans by name.

 ```bibtex
 @article{OceananigansJOSS,